grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Bastian!
 Good to fuckin' see you again.
 It's about dinner time on this fuckin' vessel, ain't it?"

 "Sure it fucking is, Captain Shakes," said Bastian, through a cigarette in his mouth.
-"I think I smelled Gregory working on some fucking sticky glop or other in the galley when I was making my way down here.
-You're hungry?"
+"I think I smelled Gregory working on some fucking sticky glop or other in the galley when I was comin' down here.
+You hungry?"

-"Submarining is fucking hungry work, Bastian.
+"Submarining is hungry fucking work, Bastian.
 Let's go see what that feller is burning."

 They made their way up the decks with the wrenches hanging from Shakes's belt clanking loudly each time they ascended one of the ladders or steep stairways.
 In the galley, Hemi and Percy were sitting at the table and Gregory had a big curved steel pan from which smoke was rising.
 They all sat, and Gregory delivered a heavy meal of boiled oats and cabbage with small bits of slightly-charred canned ham sprinkled throughout.
 The oats had enough texture still left to them that the little grains popped between their teeth.
 Hemi brought a bowl in to Cassandra, who was still on sonar duty.